alexacarlson/DeepDesign2019/README.md

-# Welcome to the code repository for ARCH 662, the Deep Design Studio
+# Welcome to the code repository for ARCH 660 Fall 2019, the Deep Design Studio
 On this page you can find code that will allow you to explore different 2D-to-2D and 2D-to-3D image editing techniques, as well as collect simple datasets.